vasilevich/sync-yarnlock-into-packagejson/README.md

-    -d, --dir <path>             directory path where the yarn.lock file is located (default to current directory) -p, --dirPackageJson <path>  directory of project with target package.json, if not set, -d will be used -s, --save                   By default don't override the package.json file, make a new one instead package.json.yarn -k, --keepUpArrow            By default the ^ or any other dynamic numbers are removed and replaced with static ones.
+    -d, --dir <path>             directory path where the yarn.lock file is located (default to current directory) -p, --dirPackageJson <path>  directory of project with target package.json, if not set, -d will be used -s, --save                   By default don't override the package.json file, make a new one instead package.json.yarn -k, --keepPrefix             By default the ^ or any other dynamic numbers are removed and replaced with static ones.
     -g, --keepGit                By default direct git repositories are also replaced by the version written in yarn.
     -l, --keepLink               By default direct link: repositories are also replaced by the version written in yarn.
     -a, --keepVariable <variable>By default everything is converted to yarn version, write a part of the type you wish not to convert, seperate by comma if more than one, to not replace git and link you would use +,link: